J-Gann/medical-rag-chatbot/DOCUMENTATION.md

 ### Experimental Details

-We used the follwing prompts to generate the QA's in Chat-GPT.
-Forthermore we set the retrieval score threshold to 0.4.
-This means that we dont provide the user not source linke if the retrieval score is less than 0.4.
+We used the following prompts to generate the QA's in Chat-GPT.
+Furthermore we set the retrieval score threshold to 0.4.
+This means that we don´t provide the user a source link if the retrieval score is less than 0.4.

 1. Generation of PubMed related QA's

-We generated the PubMed related QA's with the follwing prompts.
+We generated the PubMed related QA's with the following prompts.

 User: "Are you familiar with PubMed dataset?"
 User: "Generate 20 questions about the topic of intelligence in a medical context which a medical assistant can answer. "